 But, if you just stick to your routine and push on through, you ALWAYS feel better for it.

 But make sure you don’t feel guilty during those down days where you just don’t feel like it… that’s natural!

 Your favourite exercises?

-Banded squats; taking something great and booty-building (squats) and making them even more effective!
+Banded squats; these take something great and booty-building (squats) and making them even more effective and challenging!